 The agenda emphasizes component leadership and includes a dynamic legislative conference and workshops designed to help component officers and aspiring leaders become effective chapter and civic leaders.

 The event will be held at the Hyatt Regency Washington, D.C. on Capitol Hill.
-Take advantage of the conference rate of $257/night plus taxes when you book by February 14.

 Schedule & Registration